gurbyz/power-wheel-card/README.md

    - The `unit_of_measurement` is the same as the other power sensors.
    - The sensor state should always be parsable to an *int* or - even better - a *float* value.

-### BETA battery feature in power view
-Battery support in the power-wheel-card is currently a BETA feature.
-Many people asked for it and many people [helped](https://github.com/gurbyz/power-wheel-card/issues/23) during development.
-Thx!
-> **What does BETA for battery support mean**: expect issues!
-There are known and unknown issues to be solved.
-The values and arrows don't show correctly all the time.
-> Expect things that work now will break in future changes of this feature.

-If you want to use the BETA battery feature in the *power view*:
-1. Comply to all the requirements of the *power view* first.
-1. Supply the card parameter `battery_power_entity`.
-   - The sensor state value should be a positive number when the battery is charging.
-   - The sensor state value should be a negative number when the battery is discharging.
-1. Supply the card parameter `battery_soc_entity`.

-### Known issues for the battery feature
-For now battery support is implemented with a set of rules in mind.
-The ruleset is very basic and not complete.
-1. Solar power is consumed by home first.
-1. What's left of solar power (after home did consume) is used for charging the battery.
-1. What's left of solar power (after home and battery did consume) is produced to the grid.

-I think that the ruleset can be extended but possibly only by supplying an extra input parameter to the card.
-This is the point where extra rules have to take in account the behaviour of the battery depending on the state of charge.
-Possibly this behaviour is dynamic and not depending on a strict threshold of the SoC.
-And possibly the extra rules differ per battery make.
-Because I don't own a battery myself, further implementation gets a bit more difficult.
-I will watch recent and future [issue reports](https://github.com/gurbyz/power-wheel-card/issues) to make changes.

-For now battery support is implemented in the current layout grid.
-This is why the battery shows up in two different places and is visible only when in use.
-This however should be temporary.
-First priority is to get all the values and arrows right and improve later.
-If it functionally works with a battery completely, then it's time to change the layout into a better interface.
-Many [suggestions for the final UI](https://github.com/gurbyz/power-wheel-card/issues/40) have been given.

 ## Requirements for the energy view
 The *energy view* itself is not required.
 As a result you don't have to specify any *energy view* related card parameters.
 The toggle functions to switch between views will be disabled.